nakamotojp/aicodeprep-gui/README.md

 3.  **Fine-tune & Prompt**: Quickly check/uncheck files, use powerful **prompt presets** (like one for [Cline](https://github.com/stitionai/cline)), or write a custom question.

 4.  **Generate & Paste**: Click "GENERATE CONTEXT!".
-The entire code bundle and your prompt are **instantly copied to your clipboard**, ready to be pasted into ChatGPT, Gemini, Claude, or any other AI model.
+The entire code bundle and your prompt are **instantly copied to your clipboard**, ready to be pasted into ChatGPT, Gemini, Claude, Openrouter, or any other AI model.

+5.  **Smarter AI responses and abilities**: Whenever you rely on IDE extensions or agentic IDEs to do everything, they feed too much crap into the AI which always seems to reduce its intelligence.
+You end up needing to use Claude for everything even minor bugs, which gets expensive.
+With this tool, you can use the web chat interfaces for the hard/difficult stuff, bug fixing, planning, and then paste the result back into the agent set to use a cheap unlimited model, to make the actual file changes.

 ## ✨ Key Features